-Still sticking with my plan to not rent a car, I booked a coach tour that also took in a lot of wonderful Scottish Highland sights.
 So far, I’ve had good luck with Rabbies tours.
-They cap the number of participants at 16 and, because of their smaller vehicles, they can usually fit into spots that big tour buses couldn’t manage.
+They cap the number of participants at 16 and, because of their smaller vehicles, they can usually squeeze into spots that big tour operators can’t manage.
 Their drivers are also very gregarious and funny.
-On my Loch Ness & Highlands tour, the driver showed us our route on a map and advised that the best time to take a nap would be during the afternoon stretch from Inverness to Pitlochry.
+On my Loch Ness & Highlands tour, the driver showed us our route on a map and advised that the best time to take a nap would be during the afternoon journey from Inverness to Pitlochry.

 “I might take one too,” he added.

 Jokingly, of course!